SAP/fundamental-styles/docs/pages/components/calendar.md

 </div>

 ## Calendar elements state modifiers
-This are classes used to describe state of calendar grid element.
+These are classes used to describe state of calendar grid element.

 <div class="fd-calendar" style="width: 100%;">
     <table style="width: 100%;">